dejiandrew/nba-award-predictor/README.md

 ### Quick Start for Notebooks

 All CSV files are stored in a Google Cloud Storage (GCS) bucket.
-You can access any file by replacing `playerstatistics.csv` with your desired CSV filename in the download URL.
+You can access any file by replacing `player-statistics.csv` with your desired CSV filename in the download URL.

 Copy and paste these cells in your Jupyter notebook to access any NBA dataset file: